 - The borrower's account has been classified as higher risk (being Out of Order, Full Watch List or Internal Watch List); or - The borrower's credit score has fallen by at least 15% since sanction date (or 31 December 2015, whichever is later).

-Loans that are 10 business days past-due or more are classified as Out of Order and maybe included in 'Stage 3', regardless of the results of the quantitative analysis.
+Loans that are 10 business days past-due or more are classified as Out of Order and are included in 'Stage 3' regardless of whether credit-impaired.